 This creates a unique situation under the SBA joint venture rules.
 In these situations, the agreements must still meet the requirements of 13 CFR 124.513 (c)(6) and (7), 13 CFR 125.8 and CFR 124.513 (d).
 See also SBA mentor protege exception to affiliation.

 For 8(a) certified companies, getting approval from the SBA should still be a requirement.
-This rule is focused primarily on the SBA Mentor Protege Program and 8a joint venture agreements for companies who are not 8(a) certified.
+This rule is focused primarily on the Small Business Administration Mentor Protege Program and 8a joint venture agreements for companies who are not 8(a) certified.

 There are basic statutory requirements that contractual joint venture agreement must meet in order to minimize an adverse impact is a small business size protest.
 Find out What is a Mentor Under SBA Rules 13 CFR 124.520.